FRAMER: Frequency-Aligned Self-Distillation with Adaptive Modulation Leveraging Diffusion Priors for Real-World Image Super-Resolution: Proposed Method

 \subsection{Intra Contrastive Loss (IntraCL) for LF}

 As observed in \refsec{sec:observations}~(1, 2) and visualized in \refig{fig:in_batch_sims}, LF feature maps are highly shared across training samples, whereas HF feature maps are instance-specific.
-Consequently, using in-batch negatives for LF easily introduces false negatives because many images share similar coarse structures.
+Consequently, inter-image negatives for LF are unreliable and using in-batch negatives for LF easily introduces false negatives because many images share similar coarse structures.
 We therefore introduce an LF-oriented IntraCL that compares a student only against its teacher and a randomly sampled layer within the same network.
 This stabilizes globally shared structures and promotes layer-wise refinement of LF representations.

 Concretely, let $\mathbf{F}^{(i)}$ denote the feature map from an intermediate layer $i$ of the diffusion backbone (U-Net or DiT).
 We obtain the LF representation $\mathbf{F}^{(i)}_{\text{LF}}$ by frequency-decomposing $\mathbf{F}^{(i)}$ via 2D FFT and applying a predefined LF mask to its magnitude spectrum.
 Let $\mathbf{F}^{(n)}_{\text{LF}}$ denote the LF representation of the final-layer feature map (the teacher), and let $\mathbf{F}^{(j)}_{\text{LF}}$ be the LF representation of a randomly sampled student layer $j$.